 If you want to try Greece’s national dish…

-Though it’s up for debate, there is one national dish that is voted above others by Greeks.
+Though it’s up for debate, there is one national dish that is above others by Greeks.
 You absolutely need to try Moussaka if you are in Greece.
-A divinely creamy dish with a wonderful symphony of eggplant, potatoes and meat.
-Each ingredient drowned in bechamel, tomato and meat sauce, and layered to make a delicious tower.
+It is a divinely creamy dish with a wonderful symphony of eggplant, potatoes, and meat.
+Each ingredient gets soaked in a bechamel, tomato, and meat sauce, and layered to make a delicious tower.